SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 ## Composition

 ## Inheritance
-{% comment %}Briefly mention multiple inheritance, the "deadly diamond of death" and how Python copes with it{% endcomment %}
+{% comment %}Briefly mention multiple inheritance, the "deadly diamond of death" and how Python copes with it (C3 Linearisation){% endcomment %}

 ## Comparison of Composition and Inheritance
 ~~~